 - Students can transfer credit from international schools, but they require careful evaluation and approval from the Center for Global Education.

 - The Chair of the appropriate department at Wheaton must review ANY course that the student wishes to transfer back to that department here at Wheaton.
-Application for Transfer Credit Forms are available from the Academic Advising Center or from the Office of the Registrar.
+Application for Transfer Credit Form are available from the Academic Advising Center or from the Office of the Registrar.
 Students should then meet with a Wheaton Department Chairperson to review the course description and secure their authorization that the credit may transfer back to Wheaton prior to attending the class.

 - Transfer credit may NOT be used to fulfill the Social Science, Arts and Humanities or Natural Science Divisional requirements but may be used for major requirements, Foreign Language, Quantitative Analysis or Beyond the West requirements, with prior approval.